qiuzhengyiren/qiuzhengyiren.github.io/README.md

 hi

-this is a trial static web using GitHub Page service and markdown.
+this is a trial static web using GitHub Page service and GFM.